The dark dimension, proton decay, and the length of the M-theory interval

 The current results from Super-Kamiokande~\cite{Super-Kamiokande:2020wjk} constrains the proton lifetime to be $\tau_p\gtrsim2.4\times 10^{34}$ years, which corresponds to a GUT scale $M_{\rm GUT}\gtrsim 2\times 10^{16}$ GeV.
 The bound to the lifetime is expected to be improved by approximately one order of magnitude at Hyper-Kamiokande~\cite{Hyper-Kamiokande:2018ofw}.

+{Different symmetry-based mechanisms have been proposed to forbid dimension-5 operators that lead to proton decay in susy GUTs, see for example~\cite{Buchbinder:2013dna,Buchbinder:2014qda} in the context of the $E_8\times E_8$ heterotic string, \cite{Ellis:1997ec} in M-theory, and~\cite{Grimm:2010ez} in F-theory GUTs.
+Note however that the gauge boson-induced dimension-6 operator arises from the fact that the SM gauge group is embedded into a simple GUT gauge group and cannot be forbidden by symmetry mechanisms.
+Therefore in susy GUTs the proton decay rate will, at least, scale as $\Gamma_p\sim \alpha_{\rm GUT}^2\frac{m_p^5}{M_{\rm GUT}^4}$. }

 In GUT-like string models the proton can decay even if there is no unified theory in the 4d EFT.
 In heterotic string models proton decay proceeds similar to standard 4d GUT theories~\cite{Witten:1985xc}.
 Some heterotic models allow to get rid of several of the GUT-like predictions such as some unwanted relations between fermion masses while keeping the unification of gauge couplings~\cite{Green:1987mn}.
-Similar to gauge coupling unification, in heterotic models compactified on a CY, the predictions for proton decay will be nearly unchanged.
-This occurs because there always exists a color triplet gauge boson $X_\mu$ that mediates this process.
-The exchange of heavy GUT gauge bosons, be it a zero mode that acquires a mass from a GUT Higgs mechanism or a KK mode whose mass is a multiple times the KK scale, $M_X\sim M_{\rm KK}$, is expected to mediate proton decay in a CY where KK number is not conserved\footnote{Opposite to dimension-6 operators, there exist mechanisms forbidding dimension 4 and 5 operators, see \cite{Buchbinder:2013dna,Buchbinder:2014qda}.}.
+Similar to gauge coupling unification, in heterotic models compactified on a CY, the predictions for proton decay {from dimension-6 operators} will be nearly unchanged.
+This occcurs because there always exists a colour triplet gauge boson $X_\mu$ that mediates this process.
+The exchange of heavy GUT gauge bosons, be it a zero mode that aquires a mass from a GUT Higgs mechanism or a KK mode whose mass is a multiple times the KK scale, $M_X\sim M_{\rm KK}$, is expected to mediate proton decay in a CY where KK number is not conserved.